mysrejourney/mkdocs/docs/terraform/basics.md

 **Input Variables**

 For re-usability purpose, we can use variables.
 To do so, we can create variable.tf file and update all variables in it.
-In general, whatever arguments we are passing in block, we can use variable for those arguments.
+<mark>In general, whatever arguments we are passing in block, we can use variable for those arguments.
-Remember, both variable configuration file and your main configuration file should be in same directory.
+Remember, both variable configuration file and your main configuration file should be in same directory.</mark>

 ***Syntax***